jeet1912/hyperbolic-ehr-diffusion/results/analysis/explain.md

 $$ \mathcal{L}_{\text{total}} = \mathcal{L}_{\text{flow}} + \lambda_{\text{recon}} \cdot \mathcal{L}_{\text{focal}} $$

 This architecture combining the stability of Rectified Flow with the geometry-aware Einstein Encoder and Distance Decoder finally bridges the gap, allowing the hyperbolic model to capture both the hierarchy and the discrete set structure of the visits.

+---

+## Part 4: Empirical Evidence from `results/analysis/table0_6.md`

+The sweep summarized in `results/analysis/table0_6.md` quantifies how Euclidean and hyperbolic rectified-flow models behave across shallow (depth2_final) and deep (depth7_final) hierarchies when $\lambda_{\text{recon}}$ is varied.

+### Depth 2 (Shallow Hierarchy)
+- **Euclidean**: Recall@4 improves monotonically with higher $\lambda_{\text{recon}}$ (0.07 at $\lambda=1$ up to 0.92 at $\lambda=1000$), but tree/embedding correlations remain near zero (best 0.05).
+The decoder simply learns to memorize sets without recovering the ICD tree.
+- **Hyperbolic**: Small $\lambda$ (1–100) collapse trajectories toward the root (mean depth $\approx 1.1$–1.8) and can even generate negative correlations.
+Once $\lambda_{\text{recon}} \ge 1000$, Recall stays in the 0.57–0.60 range while correlation rises to ~0.62, matching the real-tree metric without any HDD/HGD regularizers.
+These runs are the first to prove that the Einstein encoder + distance decoder can preserve shallow hierarchies for free.

+### Depth 7 (Deep Hierarchy)
+- **Euclidean**: All runs are unstable.
+Even at $\lambda_{\text{recon}} = 1000$, Recall peaks at 0.45 and correlation bounces around zero.
+Synthetic visits clump on a few leaves (root purity drops to 0.50 and tree-distance variance collapses), mirroring the visual samples in the log.
+- **Hyperbolic**: Low $\lambda$ (1–100) keep mean depth near the real value but correlation is negative, indicating that visits wander across unrelated branches.
+Increasing $\lambda_{\text{recon}}$ into the 1800–2500 range finally pushes Recall past 0.38 and correlation above 0.13, yet the latent trajectories overshoot the hierarchy (mean depth as high as 6.4 with low variance).
+Extremely large weights (3000–5000) maximize Recall (0.48–0.53) at the expense of correlation (down to −0.13) and produce synthetic visits tightly concentrated in the deepest leaves.
+These numbers explain why the plain rectified-flow objective still needs auxiliary geometric guidance for very deep trees.

+### Takeaways
+1. **$\lambda_{\text{recon}}$ drives reconstruction, not structure.** High values are necessary to train the decoder but do not guarantee tree fidelity—especially in Euclidean space.
+2. **Hyperbolic latents are necessary but not sufficient.** They carry the hierarchy in depth-2 experiments, yet in depth-7 they oscillate between under- and over-shooting the taxonomy depending on $\lambda_{\text{recon}}$.
+3. **Geometric regularizers are still useful.** The diffusion-based `train_toy_withDecHypNoise.py` (with Möbius noise + decoder loss) achieves nearly perfect correlation because it blends stochastic gradients with explicit manifold operations.
+Rectified-flow models need additional priors (HDD/HGD or radius targets) to match that behavior at scale.

+These observations close the loop between the architectural motivations above and the quantitative evidence in `table0_6.md`: they show precisely where the current hyperbolic rectified-flow pipeline excels (shallow hierarchies) and where further modeling work is required (deep ICD trees).